AndrewNoNumbers/Old-Github-Site/_harpapp/public/a/about-text.md

 ###About this site
-This site was previously run on Weebly (2008-2009) and self-hosted Wordpress (2010-2013).
+This site was previously powered by Weebly (2008-2009) and self-hosted Wordpress (2010-2013).

-The current site was made with some HTML5, LESS, Jade, and Harp.js (which is excellent and I highly recommend to everyone).
-I'm not a developer but I can write some code.
+The current site was put together using Harp.js and some HTML5, LESS, Jade, etc. I'm not a developer but I can write some code.